HeardLibrary/linked-data/vanderbot/convert-config.md

 ### Use of data in the configuration file

-The value of `data_path` indicates the path to the directory (including a trailing slash `/`) where the metadata description file and the CSV header files will be written.
+The value of `data_path` indicates the path to the directory where the metadata description file and the CSV header files will be written.
+The path MUST include a trailing slash (`/`).

-The values of `item_source_csv`, and `item_pattern_file` are not used by this script, so they can have any value.
+The values of `item_source_csv`, and `item_pattern_file` are not used by this script, so they MAY have any value.

 ### Running the script

-The script requires that you have Python 3 installed on your computer.
+The script REQUIRES that you have Python 3 installed on your computer.
 It is run at the command line by entering

 ```
 python convert_json_to_metadata_schema.py